2023 Woodworking Classes Coming Very Soon!

-The Wood And Shop Traditional Woodworking School is a center for educating adult beginner, intermediate, and advanced woodworkers, featuring a broad range of 1-6 day woodworking classes and woodworking instructors.
+The Wood And Shop Traditional Woodworking School is a center for educating adult beginner, intermediate, and advanced woodworkers.
+We feature a broad range of 1-6 day woodworking classes and hand tool woodworking instructors.

 2022 CLASS CALENDAR: